 Maryland has categorized its EBP coherent improvement strategies for Part B in two ways (1) strategies that directly impact system practices around implementation of evidence-based practices, i.e., TAP-IT data-informed decision making and implementation science, and (2) strategies that impact classroom/school practices, i.e., MTSS, UDL, Culturally Responsive Teaching, Specially Designed Instruction, mathematics interventions and supports, and family engagement.
 The SSIP Part B technical assistance focus by the Division's Implementation Teams (D-IT) will be on the improvement strategies that impact system practices around the implementation of EBP at the school and classroom level.
-The Division's TA strategy used with the six SSIP LSS Implementation Teams (LSS-IT) is Systems Coaching, that is, the Division will provide coaching support to each LSS Implementation Team to build capacity to develop an implementation infrastructure for selection, implementation, sustaining and scaling-up EB classroom/school mathematics practices.
+The Division's TA strategy used with the six SSIP LSS Implementation Teams (LSS-IT) is Systems Coaching, that is, the Division will provide coaching support to each LSS Implementation Teams to build capacity to develop an implementation infrastructure for selection, implementation, sustaining and scaling-up EB classroom/school mathematics practices.
 In addition, the Division's Systems Coach will broker the training and resources needed for locally selected EBP from the SSIP Expert Team.
 A protocol for engagement by the State Systems Coaches with the LSS Systems Coaches will enable the process of State to LSS engagement to be consistent and replicable allowing the MSDE to identify effective practices to be used when scaling up the work of the SSIP.
-Maryland's Systems Coaches understand that it is the EBP in mathematics that will change outcomes in mathematics for students with disabilities.
-As such, these coaches will have the expectation that SSIP schools will develop a coherent Tier I instructional delivery system that incorporates UDL, Culturally Responsive Teaching (CRT), and Positive Behavior Interventions and Supports (PBIS) thereby providing access to the mathematics curriculum for students with disabilities.
+Maryland's Systems Coaches understand that it is the EBP in mathematics uncorporates UDL, Culturally Responsive Teaching (CRT), and Positive Behavior Interventions and Supports (PBIS) thereby providing access to the mathematics curriculum for students with disabilities.
 Simultaneously, through MTSS, the needs of struggling students with disabilities will be identified and addressed by using specially designed mathematics instruction aligned to individual needs.